Jas-SinghFSU/hyprpanel-docs/docs/configuration/panel.md

 In this case, `k10temp: Tctl /sys/devices/pci0000:00/0000:00:18.3/hwmon/hwmon2/temp1_input` is the sensor that want to use.

-So we can simply copy the file path and supply that to the `CPU Temperature Sensor` field in the settings at `Configuration > Custom Modules > CPU Temperature Sensor`.
+So we can simply copy the file path and supply that to the `CPU Temperature Sensor` field in the settings at `Configuration > Basic Modules > CPU Temperature Sensor`.
 In this case we would input the following value into the text box:

 ```sh
 /sys/devices/pci0000:00/0000:00:18.3/hwmon/hwmon2/temp1_input